Skip to main content

 Following this training, Dr. Miller served briefly as an Adjunct Instructor at Rasmussen College in Moorhead, MN teaching Pharmacology for Allied Sciences and then joined the Information Technology Department at Sanford Health where she worked as a Clinical Informatics Pharmacist.
 After a year at Sanford Health, she moved in to a leadership position and held various leadership positions within the department for 7 years.
 During that time, Dr. Miller had the opportunity to collaborate with many different departments within Sanford Health including Pharmacy, Oncology, Dialysis, Research, and Genetic Medicine, as well as numerous vendors and collaborators.
 Her focus was on helping departments leverage technology to aid their daily work, improve patient care, and promote changes necessary for strategic development.

 Dr. Miller joined South Dakota State University College of Pharmacy and Allied Health in January 2020 where she teaches Professional Resources Management, US Healthcare Systems, and Complementary and Alternative Medicine for pharmacy students.
-She also is a part of the teaching team for Integrated Lab 3, Public and Population Health, and Pharmacy Practice 3.
+She also is a part of the teaching team for Integrated Lab 3, Public and Population Health, Pharmacy Practice 2 and Pharmacy Practice 3.
 In the Master of Public Health program, Dr. Miller teaches the Applied Practice Experience series, the Integrated Learning Experience (Capstone) course, and Program Planning and Evaluation, as well as serving as a advisor and mentor for MPH students.
-Her research interests include leadership in healthcare, community pharmacy practice, practice-based research, and implementation science.
+Her research interests include leadership in healthcare, community pharmacy practice, practice-based research and implementation science.

 2. START-SD - HRSA Rural Communities Opioid Response Program - Implementation, a 3-year program to reduce morbidity and mortality of opioid use disorders by improving access to prevention, treatment, and recovery services available to patients and their families in Brookings, Codington, and Hughes counties;